 No construction related effects have been identified for the option as no new infrastructure is required.
 Neutral effects have also been identified for SEA objectives on soil, air, landscape, the local community and material assets.
 Neutral effects have also been identified for the historic environment as there were not identified to be any sensitive above ground assets in proximity to the drought permit sites.
-However, further baseline collection and assessment may be required at a more detailed stage, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.
+Should additional information come to light around impacts on the historic environment, further baseline collection and assessment may be required, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.

-There is potential for the AMER drought permit option to result in moderate negative effects on biodiversity, pre mitigation, given potential impacts on aquatic ecology, chalk river habitat and other NERC species and habitats.
+There is potential for the AMER drought permit option to result in moderate negative effects on biodiversity, pre mitigation, given potential impacts on aguatic ecology, chalk river habitat and other NERC species and habitats.
 Potential minor negative effects are identified post mitigation.
 The AMER EAR (2022) identified the potential for minor negative (uncertain) effects for the Sarratt Bottom SSSI (100.00% unfavourable - no change) and Frogmore Meadows SSSI (100.00% unfavourable - recovering).
 The operation of AMER has the potential to result additional drawdown within the SSSIs and as such could result in a reduction in the quality or extent of the habitat.
 However, the additional drawdown will occur a few months after the end of the drought permit when wetter weather conditions may have resumed.
 The potential for minor (uncertain) negative effects were also identified in the EAR for the and Denham Country Park LNR as flows would be reduced during drought permit implementation and during a potentially extended recovery period.
-It should be noted these conclusions are made on a precautionary basis.
+It should be noted these conclusions are based on the outputs of groundwater modelling which has known limitations for use in this context, and are made on a precautionary basis.
 The HRA Stage 1 Screening (Ricardo, 2022) identified no likely significant effects on the Chilterns Beechwood SAC.
 The implementation of this drought option may increase the spread of Himalayan Balsam which is an INNS.

 There is potential for major negative effects on the water environment from impacts on hydrology and hydrogeology during the drought permit implementation.
 Subsequent potential effects are identified on water quality as a result.
 However, these conclusions are identified on a precautionary basis.
 There is potential for moderate negative effects for the water environment post mitigation.
 The option is within Flood Zone 2 and is at high risk of surface water flooding therefore potential minor negative effects have been identified pre and post mitigation.
 The option is anticipated to increase the resilience of water supplies during a drought period therefore positive effects are identified (pre and post mitigation) for maintaining supply to customers, but it is not a long term resilient water supply option.

 The potential for minor negative effects have been identified (pre and post mitigation) for climatic factors given the option is likely to generate operational carbon and by abstracting water during a drought period, it is likely to reduce the resilience of the natural environment to drought.